 The range of support deployed will be tailored to individual need following thorough assessment by internal or external agencies.
 It is designed to promote children working towards becoming independent and resilient learners and should not be seen in isolation.

 SEND Information Report for Cliff Lane Primary School

 What kind of special educational needs and disability provision is accessible for children at Cliff Lane Primary School?

-The parents of pre-school age children may inform the Principal or Vice Principal of any known SEND in a child due to start at this school.
+The parents of pre-school age children may inform the Principal or Vice Principal of any known SEND before the child is due to start at this school.
 It is likely that children with severe learning/physical difficulties will have been identified and already have an Education Health and Care (EHC) Plan prior to school entry.
-Teachers and the SENDCo liaise with and where necessary provision to provide for pupil needs before they join the nursery.
+Teachers and the SENDCo liaise with and where necessary, visit pre-school provisions to provide for any needs before children join the nursery.
 Parents complete a School Admission Form that includes medical information when their child joins the school.

-- Further assessment is carried out by the Head of Inclusion if a pupil’s learning continues to cause concern and advice is requested from other professionals
+Further assessment is carried out by the SENDCo if a child’s learning continues to cause concern and advice may be requested from other professionals of needed.

-- Pupils may present with withdrawn or challenging behaviour; it is important to make assessments to ensure that this is not as a result of a learning difficulty.
-In addition, the school uses the Boxall Profile and observations to identify areas of emotional and social need
+Children may present with withdrawn or challenging behaviour; it is important to make assessments to ensure that this is not as a result of a learning difficulty.
+In addition, the school uses the Boxall Profile and observations to identify areas of emotional and social need.